-You can download, print and complete an application form.
+You can download, print and complete a claim form.
 When the form is complete, you can do either of the following:

 - post it to the office shown on the form

-- hand it in at your nearest Social Security/Jobs and Benefits office
+- hand it in at your nearest Jobs and Benefits office

-To calculate your payment, the Department for Communities uses the date they received your form, not the date you downloaded the application form.
+To calculate your payment, the Department for Communities uses the date it receives your form, not the date you download the claim form.

 Ask for a form

-You can get Pension Credit forms from the Department for Communities.
+You can get Pension Credit forms from your local Jobs and Benefits office.
 Contact one of their offices.